 This time around, it references social media, “revenge porn”, “zero-hour contracts”, crushing commutes and the many other miseries of modern life.
 You can read the updated “Choose life” monologue in full, if you like.

 The film is going to make us all get a bit introspective

 “I tell you, this film is going to be quite emotional for people.
 Because the film sort of tells you to think about yourself.
 You are going to be thinking: ‘Fuck.
 What have I done with my life?'”
-Robert Carlyle told us last year.
+Robert Carlyle told us.

 SPOILER ALERT!
 Look away now if you haven’t seen the first Trainspotting (also: what is wrong with you?).
 Anyway, as you’ll know if you’ve seen the original film, Tommy (played by Kev McKid) died after getting hooked on delicious smack.
 His character won’t come back from the dead, but in September last year McKidd told Digital Spy: The character’s dead so nothing I can do about it,” he told Digital Spy: “I did speak to Danny Boyle the other day, and he was asking if he could use some of the footage.
 Because I think they’re gonna lament Tommy in the new film.
 So there’s gonna be some footage of him in the new film from the original.
 So [Tommy] will be in it!”

 Ewan McGregor appeared This Morning, the most rock’n’roll of the daytime TV shows, and promised that the 20-year gap between the movies means T2 will be “a new animal”.
 He said: “Sequels don’t often work if they’re brought out straight away, [but] we’ve smartened up and we won’t accept it.
 This is different because it’s 20 years on – it’s really different because we didn’t try to remake the film.”
 Watch his sales pitch here:

 The soundtrack already bangs